iloveponies/120-hour-epic-sax-marathon/structured-data.markdown

 ~~~

 And a representation for a rectangle.
 This will simply be a pair of points,
-the first being the bottom left corner and the second being the top left
+the first being the bottom left corner and the second being the top right
 corner.

 ~~~{.clojure}